 Send your device to an online repair service

-One advantage of iSmash, if you're based in the capital, is that the firm has walk-in shops all around London - on the King's Road, High Street Kensington, Canary Wharf and Victoria Station.
+iSmash also offers a walk-in service if you live in the capital, with shops all around London - on the King's Road, High Street Kensington, Canary Wharf and Victoria Station.
 That means that you can book an appointment, take your Apple device into the store and get it repaired on the same day.

 Get your device repaired at your home